1963 Ran-Dells – The Martian Hop

 Steven had worked as a disk jockey using the name Steve Randall, and the cousins decided to call their group the Ran-Dells.
 The novelty single reached #16 on the Hot 100 during the Summer of 1963.
 The group lip-synced the song on American Bandstand and did their best to come up with a dance.

-The record sold over a million copies worldwide and the group received their very own gold record to commemorate the achievement.
+The record sold over a million copies worldwide and the group received its very own gold record to commemorate the achievement.
 And they never charted a record again.

 Not surprisingly, Doctor Demento played the record on his show.